16 Sights in Odense C, Denmark (with Map and Images)

 Show sight on map

-Hans Christian Andersen's Childhood Home is a small museum, located in Munkemøllestræde 3-5, originally Klingenberg 646 in Odense, and comprises a total area of approx. 42 m², which the shoemaker family with the then two-year-old Hans Christian Andersen moved to in May 1807 and inhabited until 1819.
+Hans Christian Andersen's Childhood Home is a small museum located in Munkemøllestræde 3-5, originally Klingenberg 646 in Odense, and comprises a total area of approx. 42 m², which the shoemaker family with the then two-year-old Hans Christian Andersen moved to in May 1807 and lived in until 1819.
 In Hans Christian Andersen's childhood, the house consisted of three apartments.
-In the first, Hans Christian Andersen lived with his parents, and in the other two apartments, respectively, lived the glovemaker, Frantz Köcker, with family and at the other end of the house, hatter's friend Phillip Schenk and his wife.
+In the first one, Hans Christian Andersen lived with his parents, and in the other two apartments, respectively, the glovemaker's apprentice Frantz Köcker and his family lived, and at the other end of the house, the hatter's apprentice Phillip Schenk and his wife.
 The Andersen and Köcker families had a common anteroom as an entrance to the two apartments.

 Wikipedia: H.C.
 Andersens Barndomshjem (DA)